bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 ## Which board is this about?
 I got this board from https://www.sossolutions.nl/8xusbrelais but they are also available on Ebay and Aliexpress.
-In the producht description there was a crude Youtube video explaining how to get this board to work.<br>
+In the product description there was a crude Youtube video explaining how to get this board to work.<br>
 However, the board in the video had a FTDI 245R controller chip and the board I got only had an Atmel8 microcontroller on board.<br>
 The board is recognized as vendor=0x16c0 and product=0x05df.